All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Strategy 5: Practice Cognitive Defusion

 Cognitive defusion is a technique from Acceptance and Commitment Therapy (ACT) that helps you create distance between yourself and your thoughts.
 During a plateau, your mind will generate thoughts like "I am a failure" or "This will never work."
-Cognitive defusion does not argue with these thoughts.
+Cognitive defusion doesn't argue with these thoughts.
 Instead, it changes your relationship to them.

-Strategy 6: Leverage Social Accountability
+Strategy 6: Use Social Accountability

 Research shows that social accountability significantly improves adherence during challenging phases of behavior change.
 During a plateau, isolation is your enemy.
 Consider these accountability structures: